jmclawson/TopicKit/README.md

 Unfortunately, there's no good way to programmatically set the number of topics to find in a corpus.
 But we need to start somewhere.
 With the `tk.k` variable, TopicKit sets a default of 45 topics.
 You can change this default in your own installation or use the optional `k` argument in `tk.make.model()`.

 ## After the first run
-After the first run of `tk.make.ready`, **TopicKit.R** will save files and will not repeat the process with the same settings.
+After the first run of `tk.make.ready`, TopicKit will save files and will not repeat the process with the same settings.
 On subsequent runs, delete directories to repeat elements that are otherwise skipped:

 1. Erase **\texts** directory to download texts.
 2. Erase **\txt** directory to divide the text into chunks.